AlgyJr/ios_guides/Table-View-Guide.md

 If your estimate is wildly incorrect or if you have extremely variable row heights, you may find the behavior and sizing of the scroll bar to be less than satisfactory.
-In this case you may want to implement the [`estimatedHeightForRowAtIndexPath:`][estimatedrowheightforindexpath] method in your `UITableViewDelegate`.
-This is rare in practice and is only useful if you have a way of estimating the individual row heights that is significantly faster than computing the exact height.
+In this case, you may want to implement the [`estimatedHeightForRowAtIndexPath:`][estimatedrowheightforindexpath] method in your `UITableViewDelegate`.
+This is rare in practice and is only useful if you have a way of estimating the individual row heights that are significantly faster than computing the exact height.

 [estimatedrowheight]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/index.html#//apple_ref/occ/instp/UITableView/estimatedRowHeight
 [estimatedrowheightforindexpath]: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewDelegate_Protocol/index.html#//apple_ref/occ/intfm/UITableViewDelegate/tableView:estimatedHeightForRowAtIndexPath: